svalenti/pessto/README.md

 or you can manually fix this by going to the file `sqliteshelve.py` (under `~/anaconda3/envs/pessto/lib/python3.7/site-packages/pyraf/`) and change `import pickle` for `import pickle5 as pickle` (hopefully, this should be fixed in future pyraf versions).

+## Other Issues

+The pipeline installation does not work with miniconda, so full anaconda should be installed.

+The default shell in Ventura MacOS is `zsh`, but the pipeline does not seem to work with it.
+Try switching e.g. to `bash`.

 ___
 # Reporting Issues